-The Transporter Bridge Visitor Centre has reopened following the completion of enhancement work, however please bear with us as the final touches are added to all interpretation displays as part of the £2.6m Heritage Lottery Fund supported Tees Transporter Bridge Visitor Experience Project.
+The Tees Transporter Bridge Visitor Centre has reopened following the completion of enhancement work, however please bear with us as the final touches are added to all interpretation displays as part of the £2.6m Heritage Lottery Fund supported Tees Transporter Bridge Visitor Experience Project.

 The Tees Transporter Bridge has been a symbol of the area since it was opened in 1911.
 It is the largest working transporter bridge in the world and a landmark symbol of Middlesbrough's engineering and industrial might.
 It was the first bridge in England which visitors could bungee jump from and many people do just that as well as abseil in aid of charity and/or just for thrills.

 For further information you can telephone: (01642) 727265.
 If you are making a special trip please call to confirm the bridge is open, as high winds may force the bridge to close from time to time.

 Historical photos of the Tees Transporter bridge for you to enjoy can be found at this link.

 CAR/MOTORCYCLE: £1.30 per bay (Bridge Saver Card – 20 trips £23.40)

 PEDESTRIANS/CYCLISTS: £0.60 per trip (Bridge Saver Card – 20 trips £10.80)

 The Middlesbrough Transporter is a total of 851 feet (259.3 metres) in length which makes it the longest of those remaining in the world.